So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 5. Steigenberger Hotel Herrenhof*

-As above: the two hotels practically adjoin each other.
-Incidentally, Herrengasse also leads up to the whole Hofburg palace complex, with the Spanish Riding School, Sisi Museum, Crown Jewels, and other such attractions.
+Incidentally, Herrengasse also leads up to the giant Hofburg palace complex, with the Spanish Riding School, Sisi Museum, Crown Jewels, and other such attractions.

 (Your next door neighbour: the Schottenkirche)